 Subtractions from the principal, when necessary and allowable, will be made on the last day of the calendar quarter, at which time a reappraisal is to be made as described above.

 Income and capital gains from the Common Trust Fund will be distributed quarterly to each participating endowment fund on the basis of the number of units of participation in accordance with section 2.73.05.070, unless there are different requirements based upon exceptions in existing memorandums of agreement.

-The annual amount of the distribution will be 4.5% of a moving average of the market value of the endowment fund.
-Of this annual distribution, 4.05% will be transferred to the beneficiary or spending account and .45% will be transferred to an administrative account as a fee to support the Division of Development and Alumni Affairs fund raising activities.
-The quarterly distribution amount of the market value of the endowment fund to be distributed to each individual endowment fund will be 1.0125%, and the administrative fee to support the Division of Development and Alumni Affairs fund-raising activities will be .1125% of the market value of the endowment fund.
+The annual rate of the distribution will be 5.0% of the three-year rolling average market value of the endowment fund; 80% of which will be transferred to the beneficiary or spending account and 20% will be transferred to an administrative account as a fee to support the Division of Development and Alumni Affairs fund raising activities.

 If there is no beneficiary or spending account, the distribution will be added to the principal.
 Should an endowment’s market value fall below its gift value, that endowment’s beneficiary account or accounts will not receive a distribution unless granted an exception by the University’s CFO.
 Unspent funds in a beneficiary account may be added back to the principal, provided the donor agreement does not prohibit this action.